-Owning bearer bonds can carry risks because of their similarities to cash.
+In general, owning bearer bonds can carry risks because of their similarities to cash.
 If lost, stolen or damaged, there is no way to replace them.
 Most of the anonymity that bearer bonds once offered is now gone.
-Even though the holder can still redeem the bond, they must register their Social Security number and pay taxes when doing so.
+Holders can redeem these bonds but must identify themselves and pay any taxes owed on bond income.

 Hashaw Elkins is a financial services and tax professional, as well as a project management consultant.
 She has led projects across multiple industries and sectors, ranging from the Fortune Global 500 to international nongovernmental organizations.
 Hashaw holds an MBA in Real Estate and an MSci in Project Management.
 She is further certified in organizational change management, diversity management, and cross-cultural mediation.